g-flame-oss/lenovok8plus-root-guide/docs/faq.md

 # credits

 [G-flame](https://github.com/g-flame)
-: The creator of the guide i made thia using my own experience with my k8+
+: The creator of the guide i made this using my own experience with my k8+